AhmedAliSaber-sudo/monty/README.md

 *These codes were compiled using: gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty
 *Any output must be printed on stdout*
-Any error message must be printed on stderr
+*Any error message must be printed on stderr
+#Examples

 Authors: Ahmed Ali and Omnia Saged.